Small Business Rate Relief

 - Ratepayers who meet the criteria but their rateable value is above £12,000 and below £18,000 will be within the "buffer zone".
 Although these ratepayers will not qualify for small business rate relief, their rate bill will be calculated on the small business non-domestic rating multiplier.

 - Ratepayers can only claim relief in respect of one property.
+However, you may now continue to receive SBRR for a period of 12 months further to occupying another property.

 - Ratepayers must meet the criteria on every chargeable day for which they are claiming relief.

 How much relief will I get?
+The Scheme prior to 1 October 2010

 - Eligible properties with a rateable value of less than £6,000 will receive 50% relief.
 This relief will decrease on a sliding scale of 1% for every £120 in rateable value over £6,000 and up to £12,000, at which point no relief is applicable.